Symphony No. 36 (Mozart): Structure

 Every movement except the minuet is in sonata form.

 The first movement briefly quotes the famous Hallelujah Chorus from Handel's Messiah in the exposition.

-The slow movement has a siciliano character and meter which was rare in Mozart's earlier symphonies (only used in one of the slow movements of the "Paris") but would appear frequently in later works such as No. 38 and No. 40.
+The slow movement has a siciliano character and meter which was rare in Mozart's earlier symphonies (only used in one of the slow movements of No. 31) but would appear frequently in later works such as No. 38 and No. 40.